Raja Maharaj Singh: Life

-Maharaj Singh was the son of Raja Harnam Singh of the Kapurthala royal family in the direct line founded by Jassa Singh Ahluwalia.
-His mother was Rani Priscilla Kaur Sahiba (née Priscilla Golaknath).
-He was educated at Harrow School and Balliol College, Oxford, where he completed his MA, and was called to Bar by the Middle Temple in 1902.
-Starting off as the Deputy Collector of United Provinces, he held several positions in the government of India.
-He was elected the chancellor of Lucknow University in 1941 and served for a short span as the Prime Minister of Kashmir.
-He was the Governor of Bombay from 1948 to 1952.
-He was appointed a CIE in 1915 and knighted in 1933.
+Maharaj Singh was educated at Harrow School and Balliol College, Oxford, where he completed his MA, and was called to Bar by the Middle Temple in 1902.
+Starting off as the Deputy Collector of United Provinces, he held several positions in the government of India, just like his father.
+He was elected as the Vice Chancellor of the esteemed University of Lucknow in 1941, where he contributed to the institution's legacy of academic excellence.
+Additionally, he served for a brief period as the Prime Minister of Kashmir, playing a significant role during a pivotal time in the region's history.